-Watch the video tutorial (above) before beginning so you can easily shape this star bread masterpiece.
+Watch the video tutorial (below) before beginning so you can easily shape this star bread masterpiece.
 What I love most about this homemade bread recipe, besides its ability to impress EVERYONE, is that the rise times have been reduced.
 If the bread rises for too long, it could lose its shape.
 I love a shortcut recipe!

 - 2 teaspoons instant or active dry yeast*

 - 1/4 cup (60g) unsalted butter, softened to room temperature

 - 2 and 1/3 cups (291g) all-purpose flour (spoon & leveled), plus more as needed

 - egg wash: 1 large egg beaten with 1 Tablespoon (15ml) milk